lost-scripts/lost-scripts.github.io/content/scripts/ls/index.md

 ## Installation

-Starting from you have already unzipped the downloaded file, you actually have two different installation methods...
+~~Download~~ the file, unzip it, and proceed with the installation method of your choice...

 <table width="100%" align="center" valign="top" border="2">
 	<tr>